awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-datasync-locationefs.md

 # AWS::DataSync::LocationEFS<a name="aws-resource-datasync-locationefs"></a>

-The `AWS::DataSync::LocationEFS` resource specifies an endpoint for an Amazon EFS location\.
+The `AWS::DataSync::LocationEFS` resource creates an endpoint for an Amazon EFS file system\.
+AWS DataSync can access this endpoint as a source or destination location\.

 ## Syntax<a name="aws-resource-datasync-locationefs-syntax"></a>